lingjunliu/centaur/README.md

  <h3> Slurm (all apis) </h3>

  To run fuzzing campaings, use the `scripts/fuzz_with_slurm.sh`. **Be sure to install and configure slurm before running this.**.
-This runs the fuzzing campaign on apis from the file `apis.txt` parallelly.
+This runs the fuzzing campaign on apis from the file `torch_apis.txt` parallelly.
  ```bash
  (venv) ~/dll-fuzzing-with-input-invariants$ bash scripts/fuzz_with_slurm.sh <duration> <n_max> <lib> <seed>
  ```